-Mbox v4.1 added the ability to play image sequences.
 Image sequences are used like movies, but rather than being a single movie file, they are made up of multiple still image files.
 Mbox supports JPEG, PNG, and TIFF image sequences:

 - + JPEG images will produce the smallest file size, but the quality may not be as good as with PNG or TIFF files. - + PNG images provide the best compromise between file size and quality.
-Also, PNG supports an alpha channel in the image. - + TIFF images have the highest quality (they can be virtually lossless) and support an alpha channel.
+Also, PNG supports an alpha channel in the image.
+PNG images can be 8-bit or 16-bit. - + TIFF images have the highest quality (they can be virtually lossless) and support an alpha channel.
 But TIFF files tend to take up a lot of disk space.
+TIFF images can be 8-bit or 16-bit.